-"The course which he chooses is styled, the road of the seven stages; and at each of the first six he meets with a different adventure, by which his persevering courage is severely tried."
+"The course which he chooses is styled the road of the seven stages, and at each of the first six he meets with a different adventure, by which his persevering courage is severely tried."

-At each of the seven stages the candidate really encountered many dangers; and vanquished a multitude of Dives, dragons, and enchanters, who in succession opposed his progress to perfection.-(Shah name, in Richardson's Dissert.
+At each of the seven stages the candidate really encountered many dangers; and vanquished a multitude of Dives, dragons, and enchanters who in succession opposed his progress to perfection.-(Shah name, in Richardson's Dissert.
 East.
 Nat.)
 Being pantomimically enacted during the process of initiation, and the reiterated attacks prosecuted with unrelenting severity, instances have occurred where the poor affrighted wretch has absolutely expired through excess of fear.

-"Having at length however fought his way to the seventh, he discovers his prince and the captive Persians; when he learns from Cai-Caus, that nothing will restore his sight but the application of three drops of blood from the heart of the White Giant."
+"Having at length, however, fought his way to the seventh, he discovers his prince and the captive Persians; when he learns from Cai-Caus, that nothing will restore his sight but the application of three drops of blood from the heart of the White Giant."

-The symbolical three drops of blood, had its counterpart in all the mysteries of the ancient world: for the number three was ineffable, and the conservator of many virtues.
-In Britain, the emblem was three drops of water; in Mexico, as in this legend, three drops of blood; in India, it was a belt composed of three triple threads; in China, the three strokes of the letter Y, etc. etc.
+The symbolical three drops of blood had its counterpart in all the mysteries of the ancient world; for the number three was ineffable, and the conservator of many virtues.
+In Britain, the emblem was three drops of water; in Mexico, as in this legend, three drops of blood; in India, it was a belt composed of three triple threads; in China, the three strokes of the letter Y, etc., etc.

-"Upon this, he attacks his formidable enemy in the Cavern where he was accustomed to dwell; and having torn out his heart, after an obstinate combat, he infuses the prescribed three drops into the eyes of Cai-Caus, who immediately regains his powers of vision,"

-In this tale we have the theological ladder connected with the system of Persian initiation transferred from mythology to romance; and the coincidence is sufficiently striking to impress the most ordinary observer with the strict propriety of the application.
+"Upon this, he attacks his formidable enemy in the Cavern where he was accustomed to dwell; and having torn out his heart, after an obstinate combat, he infuses the prescribed three drops into the eyes of of Persian initiation transferred from mythology to romance; and the coincidence is sufficiently striking to impress the most ordinary observer with the strict propriety of the application.
 The candidate comes off conqueror, and is regularly restored to light, after having given full proof of his courage and fortitude, by surmounting all opposing dangers.
-Father Angelo, who went out as a missionary into the East about 1663, says, that in the midst of a vast plain between Shiraz and Shuster, he saw a quadrangular monument of stupendous size which was said to have been erected in memory of this great enterprize of the hero Rustam.
-The fact is, that this quadrangular inclosure was an ancient place of initiation; and from a confused remembrance of the scenes of mimic adventure which were reprepresented within its seven secret caverns, the fabulous labors of Rustam had doubtless their origin.
+Father Angelo, who went out as a missionary into the East about 1663, says, that in the midst of a vast plain between Shiraz and Shuster, he saw a quadrangular monument of stupendous size, which was said to have been erected in memory of this great enterprize of the hero Rustam.
+The fact is, that this quadrangular inclosure was an ancient place of initiation; and from a confused remembrance of the scenes of mimic adventure which were represented within its seven secret caverns, the fabulous labours of Rustam has doubtless their origin.